themnsavage/CS470_project02/README.md

 - Noah Savage

 ## How to run locally:
-- Have node.js and npm installed
+- Have node.js and npm installed ([link to how install node and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm))
 - Install dependency by run command `npm install`
 - Then run the command `npm run start`